altimmons/LangNotes/Python.md

 If an exception occurs which does not match the exception named in the except clause, it is passed on to outer try statements; if no handler is found, it is an **unhandled exception** and **execution stops** with a message.

+`raise` -throw equivalent in Java- raise a new exception.

+`with_traceback(tb)` This method sets tb as the new traceback for the exception and returns the exception object.
+It is usually used in exception handling code like the example above.

+`as e` - just gives an alias, shorter.

 ### Error Types